 - Another Easy fix.
 Replace short door-hinge screws with longer screws (see picture to the right).

 - Medical care.
 Another whole world.
 Take a First Aid class (e.g., NOLS Wilderness Medicine and/or Red Cross and/or combat first aid) and adjust your first aid kit accordingly (see Emergency Car Kit for an example).
-Popular additions include a Israeli bandage and CAT-style tourniquet.
+Popular additions among those preparing for traumas like axe or gun wounds include a Israeli bandage and CAT-style tourniquet, and quick clot sponges.

 - Bio-chemical and/or nuclear accident preparation.
 See this site for a start.
 Also, FEMA’s guide to a nuclear incident and the Nuclear Attack Planning Base.
 EPA and Homeland Security guide, title “Planning Guidance for Response to a Nuclear Detonation First Edition (2009)”.
 Most hazardous area from fallout is 10-20 miles from ground zero.